Gpython20/mastermind-1/README.md

 ````

 Run

 ```
 python app.py
 `````

+## Database
+The database has been implemented in MySQL.
+A file containing the database structure is included as mastermind.sql

+## Configuration
+The configuration is read from the files development.cfg and production.cfg.
+If the environmental variable "MASTERMIND_PRODUCTION" exists it will read the production file otherwise it will use the development configuration.

 ## Limitations
 This is a simple implementation so its several limitations for example the key of the games ids on the database is an int so thats the number of games can be played.
 This can be improved.

+Another limitation is that no security has been implementated.